stopiccot/OpenSubdiv/documentation/api_overview.rst

 OpenSubdiv's tiered interface offers a lot flexibility to make your application both fast and robust.
-Because navigating through the large collection of classes and features can be challengeing, here is a snapshot flow-chart that should help sketch the broad lines of going about using subdivisions in your application.
+Because navigating through the large collection of classes and features can be challenging, here is a flow-chart that should help sketch the broad lines of going about using subdivisions in your application.

+General client application requirements:

+    * For some applications, a polygonal approximation of the smooth surface is enough.
+      Others require C :sup:`2` continuous differentiable bi-cubic patches (ex: deformable displacement mapping, smooth normals and semi-sharp creases...)

+    * Applications such as off-line image renderers often process a single frame at a time.
+Others, such as interactive games need to evaluate deforming character surface every frame.
+Because we can amortize many computations if the topology of the mesh does not change, OpenSubdiv provides 'stencil tables' in order to leverage subdivision refinement into a pre-computation step.

+    * OpenSubdiv also provides dedicated interfaces to leverage parallelism on a wide variety of platforms and API standards, including both CPUs and GPUs.

+    * If the application requires interactive drawing on screen, OpenSubdiv provides several back-end implementations, including D3D11 and OpenGL.
+These back-ends provide full support for programmable shading.

 .. image:: images/osd_flow.png
    :align: center
    :target: images/osd_flow.png

-General requirements:

-* Surface limits ?
-For some applications, a polygonal approximation of the smooth surface is enough.
-Others require C :sup:`2` continuous differentiable bi-cubic patches (ex: deformable displacement mapping, smooth normals and semi-sharp creases...)

-* Refine more than once ?
-Applications such as off-line image renderers often process a single frame at a time.
-Others, such as interactive games need to evaluate deforming character surface every frame.
-Because we can amortize many computations if the topology of the mesh does not change, OpenSubdiv provides a variety of data-structures to leverage this performance.

-* Multi-thread ?
-OpenSubdiv provides dedicated interfaces to leverage parallelism on a wide variety of platforms and API standards, including both CPUs and GPUs.

-* Draw ?
-Does the applications need to draw on screen interactively ?